Brancote Sludge Treatment Centre (2020)

 Ultimately the single largest difficulty to overcome on this project was space.
 The whole of the new STC works required to fit into an area 60m x 40m.
-To ensure this succeeded additional discussions and solutioning work were undertaken between the client and nmcn PLC and is discussed later in the article.
+To ensure this succeeded additional discussions and solutioning work were undertaken between the client and Galliford Try and is discussed later in the article.
 Adding to the complexity, the build area was centred between the existing STC plant and the cake storage bays, meaning that the construction works had to ensure continued normal operation of the existing sludge digestion process.

 All sites are scanned using a Faro3D laser scanner to generate a point cloud of the existing site from which a 3D model was created in 3D building information modelling (BIM) software, Autodesk Revit.
 Other surveys were imported such as topographical and underground surveys to provide pertinent and complete information to develop the site arrangements.

 Each subcontractor submitted their designs in compatible 3D models which were then imported to the master model.
 These models included the largest tanks down to simple pumps and lifting equipment.

 The design team extensively use Autodesk360 cloud-based viewing platform for review and comments by the client and other parties.
 By converting the model to virtual reality (VR) we were able to use the VR headset to undertake design reviews and hazard and operability (HazOp) studies with the client prior to construction at key stages throughout the project.